Fly Fishing

 Possible Fly Fishing Method in Bangladesh.

 Let’s take a look at the other common freshwater species.
 Particularly those with a reputation of being relatively aggressive and territorial.
-On top of the chart comes the wallago attu and then snakeheads and murrells.
-All of them are well known for their ferocious behaviour and they always give the hell of a fight if threatened, attacked or hooked.
-They would give an angler the real thrill of fighting a monster because they can grow in unimaginable sizes.
+On top of the chart comes the wallago attu, snakeheads, and murrells.
+All of them are well known for their ferocious behaviour and they always give a hell of a fight if threatened, attacked or hooked.
+They would give an angler the thrill of fighting a monster because they can grow in unimaginable sizes.
 They are the predators of all the freshwater fishes.
 But, what does fly fishing have to do with these predators?
-Well, the answer is, they attack almost everything that moves, falls, jumps and even flies around them.
-Be it a minnow or a frog or a small fly.
+The answer is that they attack almost everything that moves, falls, jumps and even flies around them.
+Be it a minnow a frog or a small fly.

 There is a small nomadic tribal community called ‘Bede’ in my village where I was born and raised.
 People of this community live with their families on boats.
 Their births, growing ups, marriages and deaths- everything is circulated to the boats they live in.
-Their males are basically engaged in hunting and fishing.
-From my experience, I can tell that these people are the masters in making brid-traps and spears for fishing.
-To me, these people are the real masters of spear fishing as well.
+Their males are engaged in hunting and fishing.
+From my experience, I can tell that these people are masters in making bird traps and spears for fishing.
+To me, these people are the real masters of spearfishing as well.

-From the middle of September to the end of March, they set around with their dinghies at nights for spear fishing.
-In Bangladesh the technique is called Light-Fishing because of it’s nature.
+From the middle of September to the end of March, they set around with their dinghies at night for spearfishing.
+In Bangladesh, the technique is called light fishing because of its nature.

 The procedure is very simple.
-It requires minimum of two people.
+It requires a minimum of two people.
 One for slowly and gently rowing the boat without making any noise or disturbance in the water.
 The other man keeps standing on the other end of the boat holding a spear.
 The man with the spear gives directions to the other man with gestures for rowing the boat slower or faster or moving right or left.
-A strong lantern is hanged on the tip of the boat and a shade or cover is placed behind the lantern to reflect the maximum amount of light to the front water for the better visibility as well as to prevent the fish to see the man standing behind the light-source.
+A strong lantern is hung on the tip of the boat and a shade or cover is placed behind the lantern to reflect the maximum amount of light to the front water for the better visibility as well as to prevent the fish from seeing the man standing behind the light source.
 Just imagine a boat with a headlight.

 And the sizes of their catches have always made me jealous and envious.
 But the concept of fishing with spears makes me feel sick.
 It is very disgusting to see a beautiful fish wounded to death by the brutality of spears.
 It is very inhuman.
-Sometimes fishes get escaped with severe wounds which makes it significantly uncivilized.
+Sometimes fish escape with severe wounds which makes it significantly uncivilized.
 But what if we combine the light-fishing methods with fly-fishing?
-What if we go after those monsters of the darkness with a fly, combined with a minimum of 20 lbs braided line and a set of strong fly rod or reel?
+What if we go after those monsters of the darkness with a fly, combined with a minimum of 20 lbs braided line and a set of strong fly rods or reels?